 The Nature Conservancy is a non-profit conservation organization that uses a science-based approach to protect Texas’ vast array of natural resources.
 As such, we have a vested interest in advancing sound conservation policies.
-Below are issues we will actively engage in during the 2015 legislative session.
+Below is an update on the issues in which we are actively engaged this session.

 Gulf of Mexico

 Two pieces of legislation related to the sustainable management of oysters have been filed; the one the Conservancy supports would create a commercial license buyback program.
 We are also working with stakeholders to craft legislation to create an oyster mariculture program.

 There have been several bills filed related to the Environmental Protection Agency’s Clean Power Plan, but there has been no movement on any of them.
 We are monitoring two other bills, too: one related to changes to the Texas Emissions Reduction Program and another that repeals Texas’ Renewable Portfolio Standard goals.
 As of April 2015, the latter bill has been voted out of the Senate.

 We continue to promote initiatives that utilize natural solutions like green space, reforestation, reef restoration and coastal protection to help address our cities’ water scarcity, air quality, and coastal resiliency challenges.